 He held out his two hands and pulled me against him, against her.
-I was half kneeling in front of them, and they looked at me with gentle emotions, stroking my head.
-As for me, I couldn’t stop thinking about how this moment was like the centre of a wheel that would turn and change me.
-But that I was basically a cat to them, a small affectionate animal.
+I was half kneeling in front of them, and they looked at me lovingly, stroking my head.
+And I couldn’t stop thinking about how this moment was like the centre of a wheel that would turn and change me.
+But then that I was basically a cat to them, a small affectionate animal.
 I felt them above me, united by a past, a future, connections that I couldn’t know, but which wouldn’t be able to hold me back.
 I willed my eyes to close, rested my head on their knees, laughed with them, played my part.
 Wasn’t I happy?
 Anne seemed very well, and she was never petty.
 She’d guided me, taken away all responsibility for my life, showed me in every situation the way to behave.
-I was fulfilled, and my dad too.
+I felt fulfilled, and my dad too.

-My father rose to look for a bottle of champagne.
+My dad rose to go look for a bottle of champagne.
 I felt a bit sick.
 He was happy, that was the main thing.
 But he’d always been happy about some woman or other…

-– I was a bit afraid of you, said Anne.
+– I was quite afraid of you, said Anne.

 – Why?
 I said.

-Hearing this, I understood that if I’d said no, I might’ve stopped them in their tracks.
+Hearing this, I understood that if I’d said no, I might’ve stopped the whole thing dead.

 – I hope that you aren’t afraid of me, she said, and began to laugh.

 I laughed too, because I really was afraid of her.
-She seemed to be telling me that she knew I was afraid, and that I didn’t need to be.
+She seemed to be telling me that she knew I was afraid, but that I didn’t need to be.

 – Does it seem ridiculous to you, to get married so old?